Triton 8" full range pair

 The "Sandwich" Design of the sound aesthetic

-The Triton's uniquely creamy midrange, just like that of the Orcas, comes in part from its delicate sounding, thin paper cone and suspension construction.
+The Triton's uniquely creamy midrange, just like that of the Orcas, comes in part from its delicate sounding, thin paper cone and soft suspension construction.
 Yet, counterintuitively, this smooth quality in midrange also comes from its relatively "normal" ( i.e. not-exotic), ferrite magnet.
 The creamy midrange from the 8" driver gets sandwiched between the incredible speed of both the Triton's own rare earth neodymium magnet super tweeter and also the rare earth neodymium magnet sound quality of the Benthic Bass Unit.
 This effect of stretching the dynamic qualities of only the frequency extremes serves to increase the communicative power of the music coming from that smooth sounding 8" in a stealthy way that is indefinitely enjoyable.
-Surely, the Triton/Benthic system is the best sounding full-size, full-frequency speaker system combination that we've ever come up with.

 Public Address Systems

-We haven't given up our public address roots and for our quest for the ultimate mega-sound system and true 100+db efficiency.
-If you are planning on running 4 or 9 piece per channel arrays of the Triton (like we do sometimes), wired up Octopus or Hydra cables, then prepare for seismic activity!
+Public address roots behind the Thrasher began the quest for the ultimate mega-sound system and true 100+db efficiency that has finally resulted in the Octopus model.
+If you are planning on running 4 pieces per channel Octopus arrayed Triton then prepare for seismic activity!